NateWr/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.1.4 =
+This update fixes a small error that would appear if a menu contained a section with no menu items.

 = 1.1.3 =
 This update fixes a problem with the Classic style which prevented the font from appearing on some browsers.